- Search The Registry

 - Teacher’s Forum

 - Youth Programs

 On this date, we celebrate the 1896 founding of Oakwood College, a certified United Negro College Fund (UNCF) institution.

 Oakwood College rests on nearly 1,000 acres in Huntsville in northwest Alabama.
 It is nestled in the beautiful Tennessee Valley at the foothills of the Appalachian Mountains.
-Huntsville is home for the Marshall Space Center, and is recognized as being one of the most progressive cities in America.
+Huntsville is home to the Marshall Space Center and is recognized as being one of the most progressive cities in America.

 Black American Colleges and Universities:

 Profiles of Two-Year, Four-Year, & Professional Schools